iRobot - i5+ Self-Emptying Robot Vacuum

 "the side brush kept getting caught in the bumper. ...
 Apparently, it's a known defect for that model."

-r/roomba • Are any of these robot vacuums any good. ->I only had a cat but my Roomba i5+ works great for hair.
+r/ask • Are there any robot vacuums that are actually good? ->I only had a cat but my Roomba i5+ works great for hair.
 I run it twice per day.

 r/RobotVacuums • Dog parents!
 What vacuum-only robot works GREAT for pet hair? ->I have the i5+.
 Run it 1x/day and 2x during the shoulder seasons when mine sheds a lot.
 Usually takes 4 runs before I empty.